gumaerc-testorg/15.810-fall-2015/content/pages/assignments/_index.md

 Action Learning Exercise
 ------------------------

-An action‐learning exercise on the practice of marketing is due on the last scheduled day of classes.
-[Assignment Details and Examples]({{< baseurl >}}/pages/assignments/action-learning-assignment).
+An action‐learning exercise on the practice of marketing is due on the last scheduled day of classes. {{% resource_link ef315a4c-ec50-45e6-f8fb-4e09df03e665 "Assignment Details and Examples" %}}.

 Group Case Reports
 ------------------